 Human-like or humanoid robots are popping up at conventions and shows across the world.
-Companies are spending untold figures to create the very best robots and push the boundaries.
+Companies are spending staggering figures to create the very best robots and push the boundaries.
 Some are so life-like that they can be mistaken for the real thing.

 Then there are those that work on a smaller scale, with minimal experience to create something for fun.
 Mark 1, a humanoid robot that looks like Scarlett Johansson, is a great example.

 Mark 1 Is A Feat Of Engineering